 Frequently Asked Questions

-The CUAA Truth and Reconciliation Learning Circle will begin on Oct.
-3, 2023 from 8 — 9 p.m.
-(PST) and continue weekly on Tuesday evenings until November 7, 2023.
-The timing is subject to change based on preferences of preferred participants.
+The CUAA Truth and Reconciliation Learning Circle will begin on Nov.
+7, 2023, from 8–9 p.m.
+(PST) and continue weekly on Tuesday evenings until Dec.
+5, 2023.

 No fee to participate, but you will need to find your own copy of the book.